Mars regolith simulant

 The surface of Mars is covered by sand and dust, formed by the erosion of iron-rich igneous rocks that are similar to basalt.
 Known as "Regolith", this material can be coarse, or fine, or an incredibly fine powderlike dust.
 Carried by the wind and suspended in the atmosphere, this dust poses a constant risk to hardware on the surface of Mars.
 Solar panels can be covered, intake filters can clog, and moving parts can lock.
 On future manned missions, the Martian regolith could even pose health threats to astronauts if not properly mitigated.

-Technology sent to other planets is only as good as the environments they are tested against.
+Technology sent to other planets is only as good as the environments it is tested against.
 Landers, rovers, solar panels and robot arms all have to be tested for their ability to withstand the conditions found on the surface of Mars.
 Since no Martian regolith has ever been returned to Earth, scientists needed a way to simulate what they think the surface of Mars is like, and see how their designs held up to the challenge.

 Searching for Simulants